 Dual Language Program

-- Balanced Instruction - Language, Literacy, and content area instruction is provided in both languages to all students.
+- Balanced Instruction - language, literacy, and content area instruction are provided in both languages to all students.

 - Attainment of challenging, age-appropriate academic skills and knowledge.

 - Advanced levels of functional proficiency in English and Spanish.

 - Will English-speaking students be behind their peers in monolingual classrooms?

 - Is the dual language curriculum the same as that taught in monlingual kindergarten, first and second grade?

 - Will students have the second language skills they need to learn new academic material?

 Why start with such young students?

 Will English-speaking students be behind their peers in monolingual classrooms?